Akan name

 The Akan people of Ghana, Ivory Coast, and Togo frequently name their children after the day of the week they were born and the order in which they were born.
 These "day names" have further meanings concerning the soul and character of the person.
 Middle names have considerably more variety and can refer to their birth order, twin status, or an ancestor's middle name.

-This naming tradition is shared throughout West Africa and the African diaspora.
+This naming tradition is shared throughout Akan-speaking countries as well as the wider African diaspora.
 During the 18th–19th centuries, enslaved people in the Caribbean from the region that is modern-day Ghana were referred to as Coromantees.
-Many of the leaders of enslaved people's rebellions had "day names" including Cuffy, Cuffee or Kofi, Cudjoe or Kojo, Quao or Quaw, and Quamina or Kwame/Kwamina.
+Many of the notable leaders of slave rebellions had "day names" including Cuffy, Cuffee or Kofi, Cudjoe or Kojo, Quao or Quaw, and Quamina or Kwame/Kwamina.

 Most Ghanaians have at least one name from this system, even if they also have an English or Christian name.
 Notable figures with day names include Ghana's first president Kwame Nkrumah and former United Nations Secretary-General Kofi Annan.

-In the official orthography of the Twi language, the Ashanti versions of these names as spoken in Kumasi are as follows.
-The diacritics on á a̍ à represent high, mid, and low tone (tone does not need to be marked on every vowel), while the diacritic on a̩ is used for vowel harmony and can be ignored.
+In the official orthography of the Twi (Akan) language, the Ashanti versions of these names as spoken in Kumasi are as follows.
+The diacritics on ⟨á⟩, ⟨a̍⟩ and ⟨à⟩ represent high, mid, and low tone (tone does not need to be marked on every vowel), while the diacritic on ⟨a̩⟩ is used for vowel harmony and can be ignored.
 (Diacritics are frequently dropped in any case.)
 Variants of the names are used in other languages, or may represent different transliteration schemes.
 The variants mostly consist of different affixes (in Ashanti, kwa- or ko- for men and a- plus -a or -wa for women).
 For example, among the Fante, the prefixes are kwe-, kwa or ko for men and e-, a respectively.
-Akan d̩wo or jo(Fante) is pronounced something like English Joe, but there do appear to be two sets of names for those born on Monday.
+Akan d̩wo or jo (Fante) is pronounced something like English Joe, but there do appear to be two sets of names for those born on Monday.